owlinux1000/go-wekan/README.md

 # GoWekan

-CLI tools for Wekan written by Golang
+CLI tool for Wekan written by Golang

 ## Features